azatshtru/keep/Cardio Workout.md

 > Always measure your workouts

 1. Lightly press your index, second and third fingertips on the palm side of the opposite wrist below the base of the thumb.
-2. Count the beats for 10 seconds, then multiply by six to get your heart rate in beats per minute.
+2. Count the beats for 15 seconds, then multiply by four to get your heart rate in beats per minute.
 # target heart rate
 target maximum heart rate is calculated by subtracting your age from 220